 - How the pastor feels about sharing ministry responsibilities?
 (Does he refuse to include others in ministry?
 Does the congregation expect the pastor to carry most of the tasks of the church or does the pastor expect the congregation to carry most of the load of ministry?
-These are very important questions.)
+These are fundamental questions.)

 - Team ministry is not something new, and Scripture gives guidance on how to deal with the issue of shared ministry.
-Leaders in the Old and New Testament used this approach to ministry effectively.
+Leaders in the Old and New Testament used this approach to ministry efficiently.

 - A connection between burnout and the absence of “team ministry.”

-- Redefining the fellowship through its use of theology and the titles given to those who serve (example: Team Leader as opposed to Committee Director).
+- Redefining the fellowship through its use of theology and the titles are given to those who serve (example: Team Leader as opposed to Committee Director).